Oops! Sorry!!

 I strongly believe that one's medical history is no one else's business and that everyone has a right to do what is best for them.
 I don't need (or want) to know your vaccination status and I don't mind if you wear a mask or not while working together.
 However, if you require a mask and/or vaccine for anyone working around you please look elsewhere for in-person services.

-My store (products for sale) is open and available for everyone.
+My store (products for sale online or at markets) is open and available for everyone.

 My preferred way of contact is email or text.
 But you can find all ways to do so on my Contact page.